 The wire was posted on a board in the grounds, and was read by hundreds of people from all parts.
 Every child was provided with a box of chocolate, embossed with a portrait of his majesty, which had been kindly sent by a friend of Mr Waterer; and an adjournment was then made to teh field, wher a capital programme of sports was carried out amid great celebration.

-The implements, whih are in excellent condition include waggons, dung, light, and pony carts, shepherd's huts, water barrels, self binders, reapers, mowers, ring and plain rolls, drills, iron and Kent ploughs, horse rakes, horse hoes, iron and wooden barrows, brakes, nidgets, cleaning machines, seed barrows, chaff and turnip cutters, iron tanks, stack cloths, poles and ropes complete; iron and wooden sheep troughs, sheep gates, ladders, wire netting, tools etc etc; also the necessary harness and stable utensils for 20 horses.
+The implements, which are in excellent condition, include wagons, dung, light and pony carts, shepherd's huts, water barrels, self binders, reapers, mowers, ring and plain rolls, drills, iron and kent ploughs, horse rakes, horse hoes, iron and wooden harrows, brakes, nidgets, cleaning machines, seed barrows, chaff and turnips cutters, iron tanks, stack cloths, poles and ropes complete; iron and wooden sheep troughs, sheep gates, ladders, wire netting, tools etc etc; also the necessary harness and stable utensils for 20 horses.

 Luncheon will be provided by ticket at 1 shilling per head.

 Catalogues may be obtained at the place of sale; "Railway" inn, Fawkham; "Bull" Hotels, Rochester and Dartford, and of Messrs Cobb, Surveyors and Land Agents, 53 Lincoln's Inn Fields, London WC and at Higham, near Rochester." (also in Maidstone Journal 2.10.1902 which says 377 sheep)

 Close to Fawkham Station and goods yard, and to Longfield siding on the SE and C Ry Chatham main line.